nolauren/gephi_tutorial/README.md

 The first time you select a layout, options will appear.
-Some adjustments you might consider are  Prevent Overlap and Gravity.
+Some adjustments you might consider are  Gravity, Prevent Overlap and Scaling.
 To return to this screen, go to Data Laboratory -> Layout.
 Select the layout you want to adjust and the options screen will appear.